ingallslab/Cells2Vec/README.md

 ## Usage

-### Training using default hyperparemeters
+### Training using default hyperparemeters (Save your dataset as dataset.pt in the Data directory)

-To train a model on the Mallat dataset from the UCR archive:
+To train a model using default hyperparameters and to evaluate:

-`python3 ucr.py --dataset Mallat --path path/to/Mallat/folder/ --save_path /path/to/save/models --hyper default_hyperparameters.json [--cuda --gpu 0]`

-Adding the `--load` option allows to load a model from the specified save path.
-Training on the UEA archive with `uea.py` is done in a similar way.
+`python3 main.py --config configs/configs.yaml --selected_config default`

 ### Further Documentation

-See the code documentation for more details. `ucr.py`, `uea.py`, `transfer_ucr.py`, `combine_ucr.py` and `combine_uea.py` can be called with the `-h` option for additional help.
+See the code documentation for more details. `main.py` can be called with the `-h` option for additional help.

 ### Hyperparameters

-Hyperparameters are described in Section S2.2 of the paper.

-For the UCR and UEA hyperparameters, two values were switched by mistake.
-One should read, as reflected in [the example configuration file](default_hyperparameters.json):
-> - number of output channels of the causal network (before max pooling): 160;
-> - dimension of the representations: 320.
->
-instead of
-> - number of output channels of the causal network (before max pooling): 320;
-> - dimension of the representations: 160.
+Hyperparameters for the Encoder can be found [here](https://github.com/White-Link/UnsupervisedScalableRepresentationLearningTimeSeries/tree/master).

+Hyperparameters for training:
+ - `num_samples`: Total size of training dataset.
+Random triplets will be sampled to output the training dataset;
+ - `num_val` : Number of classes to exclude from the training process (To test model's ability to generalize);
+ - `split_idx`: (See `data_utils.py`) Splits the training set into a training and validation (early stopping condition) sets.

 ## Pretrained Models